sensorimotor-superlab/sensorimotor-superlab.github.io/README.md

 # Sensorimotor Superlab Weekly Reading List
-We publish the list each Friday.
+We publish the list each Friday to [superlab.ca](https://superlab.ca)